-Expert Forum: COVID-19 puts new spotlight on value-based care transition
+Expert Forum: COVID-19 puts new spotlight on value-based care transition from fee-for-service

 By Carley Thornell | December 1, 2020

 COVID-19 has thrust a spotlight on a significant number of issues across the medical community and across the country.
 But one standout issue that might resonate most in the months and years to come is how traditional fee-for-service payment models laid bare a crisis that keeps patients out of doctors’ offices and emergency rooms and puts a different kind of strain — financial — on the entire system.

 athenahealth recently spoke with leaders about their approaches to value-based care (VBC), which emphasizes outcomes rather than volume.
 The trio shared their individual insights on the stages of their journeys and how the anomaly that is 2020 affects ongoing cultural, technical, and financial shifts that impact the health of their organizations and their patients.

 Russell Baxley is the president and chief executive officer of Beaufort Memorial Hospital, a 197-bed system with an employed physician group of more than 100 providers.
 His organization is the early stages of value-based care initiatives and estimates that just 1 to 2 percent of revenue comes from such contracts.

 Ed Corns is the senior vice president of physician services at Quorum Healthcare, which owns or operates 22 hospitals and 15 outpatient centers in 13 states spanning the South, Midwest, and West.
 Five to seven percent of revenue comes from VBC contracts, but Corns estimates that number will be 10 percent by the end of 2020.